PacktPublishing/starter-blog/README.md

 ### Querying data in pages with GraphQL
 **What was covered in this section:**
-- import graphql and add our query to our index file
+- import GraphQL and add our query to our index file
 - pass that data into into our component and check out the data in the console
 - update some of our content to use our data